CoMakery/comakery-app/README.md

 ## 30 Day Free Commercial Trial

-If you are a company [our license](LICENSE.md) allows you to use this software for thirty days.
+If you are a company [our license](LICENSE.md) allows you to use this software for free for thirty days.

 Get in touch with CoMakery at [license@comakery.com](mailto:license@comakery.com) about:
 * A commercial license for self-hosting